 You may be better suited with gas-powered lawn equipment if you have a huge yard.

-Battery Powered vs. “Corded Electric” Yard Tools
+Which Is Better: Battery or “Corded Electric” Yard Equipment?

 Corded electric tools offer many of the same benefits as cordless models when compared to gas.
 Specifically, they are lighter and require less maintenance than equipment powered by gasoline engines.